astraload/meteor-apm-server/README.md

 ## Running it

 A mongo replica set is required!
-Check 'docker/meteor-apm-server/deploy-to-host-example.sh' for settings consumed by node.js and meteor and deployment options.
+Check 'docker/meteor-apm-server/deploy-to-host-example.sh' for settings consumed by node.js, meteor and deployment options.

 This uses the following ports: